jdmccaffrey/convert-pgn-to-fen/Documentation/02_the-gamestate-class.md

     black_pawns_list.append(i)
 </pre>

-A beginner might think that this approach is inefficient (which it is), but the extra few millisecnds are a small price to pay for much greater simplicity.
+A beginner might think that this approach is somewhat inefficient (which it is), but the extra few milliseconds are a small price to pay for much greater simplicity.